Do AI Companies Make Good on Voluntary Commitments to the White House?

 \section{Conclusion}

-We present the first comprehensive analysis of how leading AI companies have implemented the first major voluntary commitments made to governments.
-Our findings reveal substantial variation in implementation, with scores ranging from 83\% for highest-scoring company (OpenAI) to just 13\% for the lowest (Apple).
+We present the first comprehensive analysis of how leading AI companies have implemented major voluntary commitments made to governments.
+Our findings reveal substantial variation in implementation, with scores ranging from 83.3\% for highest-scoring company to just 13.3\% for the lowest.
 High-scoring companies tended to be early signatories and members of the Frontier Model Forum.
-However, overall performance was particularly weak in model weight security and third-party reporting, with average scores of 17\% and 34\%, respectively.
-These findings underscore the need for future voluntary commitments to be clearly defined, appropriately targeted to specific roles of companies, and supported by mechanisms for public verification in order to meaningfully influence corporate behavior and ensure public accountability.
+However, overall performance was particularly weak in model weight security and third-party reporting.
+These findings underscore the need for future voluntary commitments to be clearly defined, appropriately targeted to specific roles of companies, and supported by mechanisms for public verification in order to meaningfully influence corporate behavior.